We’ve all felt it.

-You know that feeling, when you just want to walk away from the half-made dinner and the filthy children in need of a bath and do one of those things you used to do before you had kids.
+That moment when you want to walk away from the half-made dinner and the filthy children in need of a bath to enjoy an activity you used to do before you had kids.

 Maybe you want to sit on the deck with a glass of wine and watch the sunset.